How Do You Get Schizophrenia?

 If you want to learn how to support someone who is experiencing the symptoms or challenges of schizophrenia while caring for your own mental health, online therapy can be a great option.
 Although online therapy may not be suited for more serious mental illnesses like schizophrenia, it is an excellent option for friends and family who need support.

-You can avail of online therapy wherever you have a Wi-Fi connection, so it’s easy to fit into your existing schedule.
+You can find online therapy wherever you have a Wi-Fi connection, so it’s easy to fit into your existing schedule.
 BetterHelp will match you with a licensed therapist, and then you can reach out to your therapist through text, phone, email, or instant message any time, and they’ll get back to you as soon as they can.

 Research shows that online therapy is effective for a variety of conditions.
 One review found that online treatment led to a 50% improvement in symptoms of anxiety and depression and decreased the impacts of chronic fatigue and stress.